 So if you really want them more crispy try a muffin tin, however note they can be a real pain to clean.

-Here is the nutritional information per serving: calories 280
+Here is the nutrition info per serving: 280 calories /

-Enjoy all the comforts of a cheesy scalloped potato dish using cauliflower instead!
-This cheesy keto cauliflower gratin has only 1.8 net carbs and super easy to make.
+Enjoy all the comforts of a cheesy au gratin potato dish using cauliflower instead!
+This cheesy low carb cauliflower au gratin recipe has only 1.8 net carbs and 9.4 grams of protein.
+Plus it's super easy to make.

 Ingredients

-- 2 cup Gruyere cheese, shredded (can use Swiss too), shredded
+- 2 cups Swiss Gruyere cheese, shredded (can also use just Swiss cheese)**

 - 4 green onions sliced